besidesmax/database/README.md

 1. Clone the repository
 2. create a sql-server  and remeber: hostname, port, username and password
 3. use Anaconda Navigator and import the database.yaml from the repository
-5. run main.py and put hostname, port, username and password in - this will be saved as default and if it isn't change, the next time you just need to press enter.
+5. run main.py
+6. needed input: hostname, port, username and password in - These will be saved as defaults for future runs.

 ### Analysis Functions
 The program provides the following functions for data analysis: